dotnet/docs/docs/framework/windows-workflow-foundation/serializing-workflows-and-activities-to-and-from-xaml.md

 ---
-title: "Serializing Workflows and Activities to and from XAML | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017"
+title: "Serializing Workflows and Activities to and from XAML" ms.custom: "" ms.date: "03/30/2017"
 ms.prod: ".net-framework"